onur/medius/content/articles/article-with-cover.md

 ### Categories

-Medius is using few settings defined in `pelicanconf.py` and article meta data for page images and thumbnails.
+Medius is using few settings defined in `pelicanconf.py` and article metadata for page images and thumbnails.

 A category can have a description, logo and thumbnail.
 You can define your